spree/spree-guides/content/integration/terminology.md

 Notifications are also messages which can be mapped to other endpoints for processing (like logging tickets in Zendesk for failures or sending emails).

-For more please review the [Notification Messages guide](/integration/notification_messages.html)
+For more please review the [notification messages guide](/integration/notification_messages.html)

 ## Schedulers